In 1205 King John paid an annual stipend of 4 shillings to the hermit of Clipstone who sang in St Edwin's Chapel in Birchwude (Birklands Wood).

 In the year 633AD; Edwin the recently converted Christian King of Northumbria was killed at the Battle of Heathfield by Penda King of Mercia and his Welsh allies.

-“Only Solutions LLP are proud to announce our part sponsorship of the Fieldwalking and Geophysics at St.Edwins Chapel this week.
+“Only Solutions LLP are proud to announce our part sponsorship of the Fieldwalking at St.Edwins Chapel this week.
 Wonderful research whose time has come.
 We encourage local businesses and community groups to consider sponsoring the Sherwood Archaeology Project... making a future for Sherwood’s amazing past.